Skip to main content

 • stability

-• “System requirements are low and it runs very smoothly with no glitches, hitches, or lag.”
+• “System requirements are low and runs very smoothly - no glitches, hitches, or lag.”

-• “The game is a buggy mess right now with many quality of life mechanics present in other games missing here.
+• “The game is a buggy mess right now with many quality of life mechanics present in other games not included here.
 Stay away until something similar to void storage (from Satisfactory) is implemented at the very least.”

-• “It's in early access so there are some glitches, like the occasional freeze, but I haven't had it crash, just freeze for up to 10 seconds.
-It always recovers though.”
+• “It's in early access, so there are some glitches like occasional freezes.
+I've not experienced crashes, but the game can freeze for up to 10 seconds though it always recovers.”

 • “However, as everyone says, it is still pretty buggy.”